deeper-blue/sdp-robot/doc/robot_construction.md

 Control of the electromagnet is facilitated by a special circuit that allows the EV3 to use one of its ports to control the flow of power from a battery pack to the electromagnet.

 ## Assembly
-TODO: fix numbering

 1. Attach spreaders to bottom rails to form the rectangualar Base Frame.
     It should follow the outline of the grey square on the board.
     The spreader with a small wall on top of it should be placed with the wall at the top-right corner of the buffer space.
 2. Assemple the Arch by attaching the top rails to the top corners of the Arch legs with provided connectors.
-3. Place Arch on the Base Frame with motor ports of the Arch legs facing towards decreasing board columns and the reset button facing the small wall on the spreader.
+4. Place Arch on the Base Frame with motor ports of the Arch legs facing towards decreasing board columns and the reset button facing the small wall on the spreader.
-3. Attach reset barrier to the Arch leg closer to row 1.
+5. Attach reset barrier to the Arch leg closer to row 1.
-3. Attach strengthening pieces to corners of the Arch.
+6. Attach strengthening pieces to corners of the Arch.
-4. Attach the EV3 and circuit holder to the top rails.
+7. Attach the EV3 and circuit holder to the top rails.
     **TODO**: this will need a picture, or very long description
-5. Place the Platform on the top rail with its reset button facing toward decreasing rows and the barrier on one of the legs.
+8. Place the Platform on the top rail with its reset button facing toward decreasing rows and the barrier on one of the legs.
     In order to improve wheel alignment, align the ends of one of the axles with the legs of the EV3 and circuit holder.
-6. Place the EV3 into the smaller slot on the holder, and the circuit box into the larger slot on the holder.
+9. Place the EV3 into the smaller slot on the holder, and the circuit box into the larger slot on the holder.
     While placing the circuit box, take care to keep the yellow and orange wires going under the box around the inner side (this is to aid Grabber connection).
-7. Connect all motors and sensors to the EV3 ports indicated by labels on the devices using the accordingly labeled cables.
+10. Connect all motors and sensors to the EV3 ports indicated by labels on the devices using the accordingly labeled cables.
     If any of the cables are hanging loosely, you can use special points on the structure to secure them (**TODO** pictures).
-8. Connect the Grabber control circuit to Port 3 of the EV3.
+11. Connect the Grabber control circuit to Port 3 of the EV3.
-9. Connect the reb-black wire on the Platform to the yellow-orange wire from the Grabber control circuit (the orientation doesn't matter).
+12. Connect the reb-black wire on the Platform to the yellow-orange wire from the Grabber control circuit (the orientation doesn't matter).
     Again, make sure the connection is made through the centre of the EV3 and circuit holder.
     This way there is minimal chance of the wire interfering with the Platform's movement.